Cubitect/cubiomes/README.md

 You can compile this code either by directly adding a target to the makefile via
 ```
 $ cd cubiomes
-$ make libcubiomes
+$ make
 ```
 ...or you can compile and link to a cubiomes archive using either of the following commands.
 ```
 $ gcc find_biome_at.c libcubiomes.a -fwrapv -lm   # static
 $ gcc find_biome_at.c -L. -lcubiomes -fwrapv -lm  # dynamic
 ```
 Both commands assume that your source code is saved as `find_biome_at.c` in the cubiomes working directory.
-If your makefile is configured to use pthreads, you may also need to add the `-lpthread` option to the compiler.
+If your makefile is configured to use pthreads, you may also need to add the `-lpthread` option for the compiler.
-The option `-fwrapv` enforces two's complement for signed integer overflow, which this library relies on.
-It is not strictly necessary for this example as the library should already be compiled with this flag, but it is good practice to prevent undefined behaviour.
+The option `-fwrapv` enforces two's complement for signed integer overflow, which is otherwise undefined behavior.
+It is not really necessary for this example, but it is a common pitfall when dealing with code that emulates the behavior of Java.
 Running the program should output:
 ```
 $ ./a.out